apache/carbondata/docs/datamap/bloomfilter-datamap-guide.md

 since `id` is in the sort_columns and it is orderd, query on it will be fast because CarbonData can skip all the irrelative blocklets.
-But queries on `name` may be bad since the blocklet minmax may not help, because in each blocklet the range of the value of `name` may be the same -- all from A*~z*.
+But queries on `name` may be bad since the blocklet minmax may not help, because in each blocklet the range of the value of `name` may be the same -- all from A* to z*.
 In this case, user can create a BloomFilter datamap on column `name`.
 Moreover, user can also create a BloomFilter datamap on the sort_columns.
 This is useful if user has too many segments and the range of the value of sort_columns are almost the same.